Intelligent-Silicon/AutoUnattend/README.md

 [How Configuration Passes Work](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/how-configuration-passes-work)

 In order of processing, when a pass exists.
+AuditMode determines whether the auditSystem and auditUser configuration pass runs or the oobeSystem configuration pass runs.

 [windowsPE](windowsPE.md) Windows Preinstallation Environment (Windows PE) is a small operating system where settings for the installation and WinPE are set, like display resolutions, disk partitions, installation partition, licence keys and specific commands.

-P
+	Windows PE Settings

+	Windows Setup Settings

 [offlineServicing](offlineServicing.md)  Apply unattended Setup setting to an offline Microsoft Windows image, like drivers, language packs, update packages and other packages.